 - Vehicle finance.
 Businesses that need to purchase vehicles have access to a range of vehicle financing options.
 As the loan is secured your business can look forward to more competitive rates, and depending on the use of the vehicle, tax benefits.

 - Equipment finance.
 If you need equipment for your business, whether it be for a construction site, a medical lab or an office, you may need finance to lease or purchase it.
 There are a few options available, such as hire purchase agreements, with each having different benefits for different businesses.

 How can I compare business loans?

 The business loan features are as follows.

 - Interest rates.
 Interest rates on business loans can be charges in a variety of ways.
 Some lenders use a fixed interest rate charged on what you owe, although others use a factor rate that is charged on your principal loan amount.
 Factor rates are generally charged for short loan terms.
-Compare costs of loans and see what will work best for your business' cash flow.
+Compare costs of loans and see what will work for your business' cash flow.

 - Repayments.
 Each business' cash flow is different and will require different repayments.
 Some lenders offer flexible repayment terms depending on what you require, while others only offer weekly or monthly repayments.
 Some lenders take repayments out daily.

 - Flexible terms.
 The purpose of your loan should match your loan terms.
 For instance, if you're buying stock that will only last one year you don't want to be paying it off for five years.
 There is a range of lenders offering a range of terms, from three months to ten years.

 - Fees.
 Loans differ on what fees they come with.
 Keep an eye out for an application or establishment fee, an account-keeping fee, a service fee and a document fee.

 - Loan consultant.
 Your bank or lender may be able to provider a business advisor to help you every step of the way.